HOW TO SET UP YOUR BOOKS FOR CONSTRUCTION ACCOUNTING … AND WHAT IS

 Why?
 Because if a home builder receives a $100,000 down payment, for example, before hardly any work is done, and posts that money straight to Sales, AND has incurred $10,000 in job costs so far, and posts that straight to Cost Of Sales, the Income Statement for that month would show $90,000 in Gross Profit that HAS NOT BEEN EARNED YET.
 In other words, the profit would be way over stated.

-So, at the end of selected periods, usually each month, Earned Revenue must be calculated for every job, which can be a great big job UNLESS you have a job costing software like CHS to calculate it for you, AND provide tools for posting the necessary journal entry.
+So, at the end of selected periods, usually each month, Earned Revenue must be calculated for every job, which can take hours and hours UNLESS you have a job costing software like CHS to calculate it for you, AND to provide tools for posting the necessary journal entry, based on your chosen accounting method.

 Setting Up Your Books For Periodically Posting Earned Revenue